Banner Health

 What’s the Correlation Between Fibromyalgia and Sleep?

 Another hallmark of fibromyalgia is difficulties with healthy sleep habits.
-Even if those suffering from fibromyalgia have slept for 7-8 hours, they often wake up extremely tired.
+Even if people with fibromyalgia have slept for 7-8 hours, they often wake up extremely tired.
 Difficulties with sleep, along with other common symptoms can also help to confirm a diagnosis.

 Identifying Fibromyalgia Through Triggers